 Instead, let’s define exercise as follows: anything that elevates your resting heart rate.
 For the record, that involves just about anything beyond sitting or lying down and doing nothing.

 By my definition, just about anything you do in life is exercise.
 And that is incredibly liberating.
-No longer do we have to think about “physical effort carried out to sustain or improve health and fitness” when it comes to exercising – we can just think about moving more.
+No longer do you have to think about “physical effort carried out to sustain or improve health and fitness” when it comes to exercising – you can just think about moving more.

 That opens up a world of possibilities.
 After all, there are undoubtedly a huge number of things you like (or don’t mind) doing that involve moving, which means that you just have to focus on one simple fact: if you do more of those things, you’ll be healthier.

 If you make a conscious effort to engage in more physical activities that you enjoy, you’ll get fitter and healthier without engaging in any prescribed exercise.
 That’s the reality.